awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 }
 ```

-In this code snippet, the `try-catch` construct handles two different kinds of exceptions:
+In this code example, the `try-catch` construct handles two different kinds of exceptions:
 + `AmazonServiceException`—Thrown if the client request was correctly transmitted to DynamoDB, but DynamoDB could not process the request and returned an error response instead\.
 + `AmazonClientException`—Thrown if the client could not get a response from a service, or if the client could not parse the response from a service\.

 ## Error Retries and Exponential Backoff<a name="Programming.Errors.RetryAndBackoff"></a>

-Numerous components on a network, such as DNS servers, switches, load balancers, and others can generate errors anywhere in the life of a given request\.
+Numerous components on a network, such as DNS servers, switches, load balancers, and others, can generate errors anywhere in the life of a given request\.
 The usual technique for dealing with these error responses in a networked environment is to implement retries in the client application\.
 This technique increases the reliability of the application\.

 Each AWS SDK implements retry logic automatically\.
 You can modify the retry parameters to your needs\.
 For example, consider a Java application that requires a fail\-fast strategy, with no retries allowed in case of an error\.
 With the AWS SDK for Java, you could use the `ClientConfiguration` class and provide a `maxErrorRetry` value of `0` to turn off the retries\.
 For more information, see the AWS SDK documentation for your programming language\.